FrylandAlmanza/GenCon/README.md

 GenCon
 ======

 GenCon provides a simple text-based display with a curses-like interface.
-This may be used for roguelikes, or geeky niche applications of any other sort.
+GenCon does not use HTML5's canvas, as most libraries like this do.
+I figure, if it's text, why not implement it using text?
+This may be used for roguelikes, or geeky niche applications of any sort.

 Every function is documented fairly thoroughly in the code in `gencon.js`.